marchchad/ipa-api-server/README.md

 ## To Deploy

 Haven't figured out how to set up a hook into GitHub commits.
 For now, use `gcloud app deploy`.

+## SSL

+Google App Engine now provides Let's Encrypt certs for all custom domains once ownership is proven.
+To enforce HTTPS only, update the `app.yaml` to include `secure: always`